RasmussenLab/vamb/workflow_avamb_nomapping/README.md

 # AVAMB snakemake workflow

-This is a snakemake workflow that performs all the necessary steps to run Avamb, as input it takes quality control filtered paired end reads and individual sample _de novo_ assemblies, process them through best practice pipeline (multi-split), runs Vamb and Aamb, runs CheckM2 to assess the quality of the bins as well as to dereplicate the bins per sample and binner.
+This is a snakemake workflow that performs all the necessary steps to run Avamb, as input it takes sorted bam files per sample and the contigs file, process them through best practice pipeline (multi-split), runs Vamb and Aamb, runs CheckM2 to assess the quality of the bins as well as to dereplicate the bins per sample and binner.

 In short it will:

 ```
 1. Filter contigs for 2000bp and rename them to conform with the multi-split workflow
-2. Index resulting contig-file with minimap2 and create a sequence dictionary
-3. Map reads with minimap2 to the combined contig set
-4. Sort bam-files
-5. Run Vamb and Aamb to bin the contigs, generating 3 sets of bins: vae_bins, aae_z_bins and aae_y_bins
+2. Run Vamb and Aamb to bin the contigs, generating 3 sets of bins: vae_bins, aae_z_bins and aae_y_bins
-6. Determine completeness and contamination of the bins using CheckM2
+3. Determine completeness and contamination of the bins using CheckM2
-7. Dereplicate near complete bins, assuring contigs are present in one bin only.
+4. Dereplicate near complete bins, assuring contigs are present in one bin only.
 ```

 The nice thing about using snakemake for this is that it will keep track of which jobs have finished and it allows the workflow to be run on different hardware such as a laptop, a linux workstation and a HPC facility (currently with qsub).